duksctf/duksctf.github.io/_posts/2017-03-15-Make-IDA-Pro-Great-Again.md

 I would like to thanks [sh4ka](https://twitter.com/andremoulu) and [kamino](https://twitter.com/_kamino_) for supporting me raging on this f****** Qt/PyQt nightmware, helping me on some python stuff and for their useful links.

+If you have questions I'm available on IRC @freenode and on twitter [@dummys1337](https://twitter.com/dummys1337).